Aditya10403/Java/md/CF.md

 ## <a name="map-interface">Map Interface</a>

+An object that maps keys to values.
+A map cannot contain duplicate keys; each key can map to at most one value.
+This interface takes the place of the `Dictionary` class, which was a totally abstract class rather than an interface.

+The `Map` interface provides three collection views, which allow a map's contents to be viewed as a set of keys, collection of values, or set of key-value mappings.

-The `Map` interface is part of the Java Collection Framework and represents a collection of key-value pairs.
-Each key maps to exactly one value.
-The `Map` interface is not a subtype of the `Collection` interface and has a different set of methods to manipulate elements.The `Map` interface is implemented by various classes such as `HashMap`, `LinkedHashMap`, and `TreeMap`.
+The `Map` interface is implemented by various classes such as `HashMap`, `LinkedHashMap`, and `TreeMap`.
 - Maps unique keys to values.
 - Does not allow duplicate keys.
 - Allows one `null` key and multiple `null` values (implementation-dependent).